Corporate Legal

 14.8

-In the event that the RRA determines that a Complaint, if substantiated may amount to Sexual Violence, Discrimination or Harassment, the RRA will follow the processes outlined at Part 5 of this Procedures Guide.
+In the event that the RRA determines that a Complaint, if substantiated may amount to Sexual Violence, Discrimination or Harassment, the RRA will follow the processes outlined at Part 5 of these Procedures.

 Part 5: Resolution Processes For Matters Involving Discrimination, Harassment Or Sexual Violence